TEAMMATES/gsoc-2018/Tan_Heng_Yeow/progress.md

     - [ ] Edits to `Email` via values inserted in new column
 - [ ] Write tests for new feature above

+Week 6 Plan:

+3rd stage:
+- [ ] Finish up any remaining work from Week 5

+Week 7 Plan:

+3rd stage:
+- [ ] Fix any new issues from Week 6
+- [ ] Create a new button to update changes to existing students' spreadsheet interface
+- [ ] Design a modal box to display after the instructor clicks the new button to update changes to existing students' spreadsheet interface
+    - [ ] Include option to resend past session links to potential new emails created
+- [ ] Include status box messages to be shown in `instructorCourseEnroll` page after backend validation is performed for the updated changes.
+- [ ] Write tests for new feature above

 Week 8 Plan:

-4th stage:
+3rd stage:
 - [ ] Finish up any remaining work from Week 7
+- [ ] Complete tests for new feature above

 Week 9 Plan:

 4th stage:
 - [ ] Fix any new issues from Week 8
-- [ ] Create a new button to update changes to existing students' spreadsheet interface
-- [ ] Design a model box to show after the instructor clicks the new button to update changes to existing students' spreadsheet interface
+- [ ] Implement skeleton feedback mechanism for each row in existing students' spreadsheet interface.
-    - [ ] Include option to resend past session links to potential new emails created
-- [ ] Include status box messages to be shown in `instructorCourseEnroll` page after backend validation is performed for the updated changes.
-- [ ] Write tests for new feature above

 Week 10 Plan:

 4th stage:
 - [ ] Finish up any remaining work from Week 9
-- [ ] Complete tests for new feature above

-Week 11 Plan:

-5th stage:
-- [ ] Implement skeleton feedback mechanism for each row in existing students' spreadsheet interface.
 - [ ] Migrate status box messages to the new feedback mechanism.
 - [ ] Write tests for new feature above

+Week 11 Plan:

+4th stage:
+- [ ] Finish up any remaining work from Week 10
+- [ ] Complete tests for new feature above

 Week 12 Plan:

 5th stage:
-- [ ] Finish up any remaining work from Week 11
+- [ ] Fix any new issues from Week 11
-- [ ] Complete tests for new feature above
+- [ ] Implement tick boxes as a column in spreadsheet interface

 Week 13 Plan:

-6th stage
+5th stage:
-- [ ] Fix any new issues from Week 12
+- [ ] Finish up any remaining work from Week 12
-- [ ] Implement tick boxes as a column in spreadsheet interface
+- [ ] Implement functionality of delete button
 - [ ] Write tests for new feature above
-- [ ] Implement functionality of delete button

 Week 14 Plan:

-6th stage
+5th stage:
 - [ ] Finish up any remaining work from Week 13
 - [ ] Complete tests for new feature above